redteaming-arena/redteam-arena/alembic/README.md

 The project uses SQLAlchemy ORM for defining database models.
 The main models are:

 - `GameSession`: Represents a game session with attributes like session_id, username, state, target_phrase, etc.
-- `Leaderboard`: Represents a leaderboard with a timestamp.
-- `LeaderboardEntry`: Represents an entry in a leaderboard with category, item, score, and delta.

 For more details on the models and their relationships, refer to the `models.py` file.